argonne-lcf/oci-howto/2_oci_compute_infrastructure.md

 It is better to copy the datasets from the NFS to the local SSDs for performance.
 NFS is roughly 8GiB/s peak.

-You can also start services like vector databases through ansible under image oci-hpc playbooks or under /config/playbooks/roles/custom/tasks/
+Note: You can also start services like vector databases through ansible under image oci-hpc playbooks or under /config/playbooks/roles/custom/tasks/